mordori/Hive-Helsinki/README.md

 ## [libft](https://github.com/mordori/libft?tab=readme-ov-file#libft)

-A library of commonly used standard and additional utility functions from libc recreated in C.
+Library of commonly used standard and additional utility functions from libc recreated in C.
 - Some of the functions have been modified from the subject, e.g. to handle errors.
 - Includes functions from subsequently completed projects and expanded utility implementations.